The greatest wealth is health” – Roman Poet, Virgil

-- A simple activity such as daily gardening can help you maintain strength and keep your brain active which helps to lower your risk of dementia
+- A simple activity such as daily gardening can help you maintain strength and keep your brain active which helps to lower your risk of dementia.

 These are not time-sucking activities, so there is really no excuse to not add them to your regular routine.

 Make the time.
 Exercise your body.
 It’s the key to a happy and healthy retirement.

 Financial planning for your retirement, yet ignoring your health is a mistake.
 Without health, you cannot enjoy all of the opportunities that retirement affords.
 Simple exercises such as walking and resistance training can increase your longevity, and improve your quality of life.